MichalOpoka/ecfr/cfr/title-29-Labor/subtitle-B-Regulations-Relating-Labor/chapter-XXV-Employee-Benefits-Security-Administration-Department-Labor/subchapter-B-Definitions-Coverage-Under-Employee-Retirement-Income-Security-Act-1974/part-2510-Definition-Terms-Used-Subchapters-C-D-E-F-G-L-This-Chapter/section-2510.3-1.md

 (v) Payment of compensation to an employee who is relieved of duties while on sabbatical leave or while pursuing further education.

-(c) *On-premises facilities.* For purposes of title I of the Act and this chapter, the terms “employee welfare benefit plan” and “welfare plan” shall not include -
+(c) *On-premises facilities.* For purposes of title I of the Act and this chapter, the terms “employee welfare benefit plan” and “welfare plan” shall not include—

 (1) The maintenance on the premises of an employer or of an employee organization of recreation, dining or other facilities (other than day care centers) for use by employees or members; and